RichardChileya/Math-Magicians/README.md

 **Open your git bash or your IDE terminal then use the git command to clone it to your machine**
 ### Install
-**The folder will then be installed in your machine.**
+**The folder will then be installed in your machine.** npm start - To start the App
 ### Usage
-**You can edit codes and make changes, dont forget to give credits to me**
+**You can edit codes and make changes, dont forget to give credits to me** npm install - To install all dependancies
 ### Run tests
 **Linters are already setup in the repo for error checks**